Call Center Metrics That are Essential to Evaluate Customer Service

 6. Abandon Rate

-The percent of call that customers discard or terminate is the abandon rate of a call center.
+The percent of calls that customers discard or terminate is the abandon rate of a call center.
 The abandon rate allows your call center to determine whether the system you use is updated according to the current needs or not.

 7. Average Handling Rate